 Live With Passion

 College is a time like no other to do the ridiculous things that you can’t do when you’re married with a mortgage and a family.
-I encouraged the graduates to embrace this.
+I encouraged the graduating seniors to embrace this.
 Do ridiculous things.
 Have fun.
 Skip class on a sunny Friday afternoon.
 And so on.
 Jesus said in John 10:10, “I came so that they may have life, and have it abundantly.”
 I fully realize that the full life Jesus was talking about wasn’t primarily about bungee jumping or hang gliding.
 But, I do think that a fully realized salvation includes embracing the everyday awesomeness of our world, whatever that means to you.
 It’s living life with a passion, and it’s a vital part of living a life that matters.

 Live Life With Humility